hypergeek-dev/Speakers-countdown/README.md

 ## Testing
 Initial testing revealed a bug whereby you could press play several times and the countdown would then count irratic.
 I solved this by using an eventlistener.
-The rest of the process was dominated by styling issues and responsiveness until I reached the design I am using now.
+That has been the only issue in Javascript.
+The issues that took most of my time was styling in CSS.

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.